Jibbedi/react-wizard-primitive/README.md

 > function

 Set this step to be currently active.
-Mark all following steps to not have been activated before.
+Set hasBeenActivated for all following steps to false.

 ### moveToStep

 > function

 Set this step to be currently active.
-All following steps will keep the activated step.
+All following steps will keep the activated state.